NickoPS87/cloudwalk-monitoring-challenge/docs/Solve the problem.md

             print(f"  -> OK.
 Status '{status}' is normal.
 Value: {current_value}, Threshold: {current_threshold:.2f}")
 ```

   - **Analysis of the result:** The code above calculates the thresholds for the statuses I am interested in (`denied`, `failed`, `reversed`) and then simulates checking for alerts.

-The output was as follows:
+### The output:
  - The calculated thresholds for `denied`, `failed`, and `reversed`.
 A message like: "Alert threshold for 'denied': 8.50 transactions per minute."
  - A simulation for the first 5 minutes, showing whether each status would generate an alert by comparing the value for that minute against the calculated threshold.

   - In other words, the simulation shows my alerting logic working correctly, properly identifying the moments when the `reversed` status crossed the threshold.

 ### Final Step: Create the Alert Endpoint with Flask